mitchyart/mh-web/README.md

 # mitchyart
- Source for the redesign of my personal website: https://mitchy.art.
+ Source for my personal website: https://mitchy.art.

- Under construction.
+ Feel free to rework this code for your personal needs.